 - are legal costs related to opposing an indemnity claim part of the seller’s cost base?

-Melanie is a Barrister who specialises in tax.
-Before joining the Victorian Bar, Melanie was a Senior Associate in the tax group of Allens Arthur Robinson.
-Before joining Allens in 2002, Melanie worked at the ATO in Canberra for two years.
-As a Barrister, Melanie regularly advises, and appears on behalf of, taxpayers and the Commissioner of Taxation.
+Melanie is a barrister who specialises in tax and administrative law.
+Before joining the Victorian Bar in 2010, Melanie was a Senior Associate in the Tax group of Allens Arthur Robinson.
+As a barrister, Melanie regularly advises, and appears on behalf of, taxpayers and the Commissioner of Taxation.
 Melanie is also a Senior Fellow of the University of Melbourne where she co-lectures the post-graduate law subject, ‘Tax Litigation’.